Assistant Vice President for Student Success

 Coronda Ziegler (she/her/hers) serves as a Student Success Manager for University-wide projects that enable student success.
 Coronda is passionate about helping students succeed in higher education and working toward equitable outcomes for all students.
 Her broad professional experience informs her work.
 She has contributed to higher education Admissions, Orientation, Student Conduct, Student Leadership, and Advising.
 Additionally, Coronda has taught undergraduate and graduate (i.e., Master’s and PhD) level courses, including First-Year Seminars.
-She earned a bachelor’s degree in Biology and master’s degree in Higher Education Administration from Fort Hays State University.
-She anticipates securing her Ph.D. in Education and Human Resource Studies from Colorado State University, her dissertation is titled The Concept of Organizational Knowledge and Its Associated Component Parts from the Perspective of Undergraduate Academic Advisors.
+She earned a bachelor’s degree in Biology, a master’s degree in Higher Education Administration and has her Ph.D. in Education and Human Resource Studies.